mindsdb/mindsdb/docs/website/docs/FAQ.md

     * produce a neural network based model that can take in the input tensor and produce the target tensor
     * break train data into batches and try learning a model that can fit the target
       * test and validate until model convergence
-    * store metadata about most fit model
+    * store metadata about the most fit model
  * **to predict**:
     * transform question data into input tensor
     * load most fit model